-A: Through our dealer manager, Moody Securities, LLC, or Moody Securities, we are offering a maximum of \$1,000,000,000 in shares of our common stock to the public, which we refer to as the "primary offering," on a "best efforts" basis at a price based on the estimated NAV per share of each class of our common stock of \$23.19 as of December 31, 2017.
-We are also offering \$100,000,000 in shares of our common stock pursuant to our distribution reinvestment plan at \$23.19 per share, to those stockholders who elect to participate in such plan as described in this prospectus.
-See "Estimated Value Per Share of Our Common Stock" in Supplement No. 1 hereto.
+A: Through our dealer manager, Moody Securities, LLC, or Moody Securities, we are offering a maximum of \$895,000,000 in shares of our common stock to the public, which we refer to as the "primary offering," on a "best efforts" basis at a price based on the estimated NAV per share of each class of our common stock of \$23.19 as of December 31, 2017.
+We are also offering \$95,000,000 in shares of our common stock pursuant to our distribution reinvestment plan at \$23.19 per share to those stockholders who elect to participate in such plan as described in this prospectus.
+See "Estimated NAV Per Share of Our Common Stock."
 We reserve the right to reallocate the shares of common stock we are offering between the primary offering and the distribution reinvestment plan.